sjordan0228/nfc-toolchanger-spoolman/afc/NOTES.md

 # Ideas for Writing Updates on Filament Usage to an OpenPrintTag

-This document outlines the logic and implementation details for updating filament usage data on an NFC tag using the OpenPrintTag standard.

-## The Write Logic
+## The Write Logic to OpenPrintTag
-The following function is designed to be triggered **60 seconds** after a filament unload is detected.
+Function to be triggered **60 seconds** after a filament unload is detected.
 This delay ensures that the final usage data is correctly recorded in Spoolman before being written back to the physical tag.

 ```python
 def write_usage_to_tag(lane_id, spool_id):